temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 - Sending Queries to Workflow Executions
 - Getting the results of a Workflow Execution

-### Build the `subscribe` endpoint

-In the `run_flask.py` file, write a `/subscribe` endpoint as an asynchronous function, so that users can subscribe to the email subscription.
+First, Build the `subscribe` endpoint.
+In the `run_flask.py` file, define a `/subscribe` endpoint as an asynchronous function, so that users can subscribe to the emails.

+<!--SNIPSTART email-subscription-project-python-run_flask {"selectedLines": ["5", "16-29"]}-->
+<!--SNIPEND-->

 In the `start_workflow()` function, pass the name of the Workflow run method, arguments to be passed to the Workflow Execution, the Workflow Id, and the Task Queue name.
 Ensure that the Task Queue name matches the same Task Queue that was declared in the Worker process.

-<!--SNIPSTART email-subscription-project-python-run_flask {"selectedLines": ["5", "16-29"]}-->
-<!--SNIPEND-->

 The Workflow Id is set when the user gives their email.
 This ensures that the email is unique across all Workflows so that the user can't sign up multiple times, only receive the emails they've subscribed to, and when they cancel; they cancel the Workflow run.

-Next, learn how to query your Workflow.
+Next, you'll query your Workflow to retrieve the subscription information.

 ## Add a Query